Sunday, March 24, 2013

 It's hard to believe it's been a whole year since I wrote the post 2012 Passover Crafts.
 But it's time again to inspire you with some fun new family friendly DIY ideas to celebrate the Feast of Unleavened Bread.
 Crafts are a wonderful way to enjoy quality time together and connect with kids.
 Just as meaningful are the heirloom craft projects that your child can create -- many that can be saved and brought out year after year for your Pesach celebration.

-Image from TheShiksa.com
+Image from ToriAvey.com

 This Colorful Elijah's Cup is a beautiful project that emerges with an inexpensive wine goblet from a dollar store, some colored yarn or jute, a few seqins or faux jewels and some glue.
-From The Shiksa in the Kitchen, How To

 Image from MarthaStewart.com

-Matzoh House, From Martha Stewart, How To
+Matzoh House from Martha Stewart, How To

-Image from Not2Shabbey
+Image from Not2Shabbey.com

-Passover Washing Station, From Not 2 Shabbey, How To
+Passover Washing Station from Not 2 Shabbey, How To

 Image from MarthaStewart.com